 Originally written: September 22, 2011 (Livejournal)

 I’ve been wanting to do a music/song playlist-themed post for quite some time now.
 I love music.
 I love singing and dancing along to songs that move me.
 Like writing, music is also therapy for me.
 When I need to process thoughts and feelings, or whenever I just feel like retreating into my inner world (also to tune out bothersome people and energy vampires haha), I only need to get to my playlist and the right songs will find me; or I will find them.
 I feel happy when I get to share the songs I love with people who might appreciate them too.
 Song choices are very personal, and whatever meaning, emotion, and inspiration I derive from any song would be different for every other person who hears it.

 I feel like now’s the right time to do a song post.
-I’ll be posting a music video of my chosen song of the day every Friday.
+I’ll be posting a music video of my chosen song for the week, or whenever I feel inspired to.
 For my first Songs From My Playlist post, it was a toss-up between a lesser-known song by an obscure British indie band, Emily and The Woods, and Dido’s acoustic version of No Freedom.
 I felt more pulled towards Emily and The Woods today.

 Small Song is just a short song at 2 mins and 10 seconds, but it’s so vulnerable and powerful at the same time.
 It has everything I would want to say to a person I love–all the hopes and fears of a newfound love.
 Wanting to trust, and wanting reassurance for the trust you’re willing to give.
 It’s short, sweet, and deep.